Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-An important property of our framework is that it allows to bound the number of qubits that can influence the value of a local observable, a number referred to as the \emph{causal cone} of an observable~\cite{Giovannetti2008,Evenbly2009}.
+\end{linenomath} where $\Phi_{[0,T]}=\Phi_T\circ\Phi_{T-1}\circ\ldots\circ\Phi_0$ and $\Phi_t$ are quantum channels of the form $\Phi_t=\mathcal{D}_t\circ \mathcal{U}_t\circ \mathcal{A}_t$.
+Here $\mathcal{A}_t$ adds the new subsystems and auxiliary qubits, $\mathcal{U}_t$ is a unitary channel that consists of $D$ two-qubit gates for each edge in $G_t$ and $\mathcal{D}_t$ traces out the ancillary systems.
+An important property of our framework is that it allows to bound the number of qubits that can influence the value of a local observable, referred to as the causal cone of an observable~\cite{Giovannetti2008,Evenbly2009}.
 The growth of the casual cone depends on the geometry of the graph $G_t$.
-To see this, we consider an observable $O_T$ on qubits in $G_{T}$.
-Note that
+To see this, consider an observable $O_T$ on the final state $\rho$.
+According to Eq.~(\ref{equ:definitionstate}), the expectation value is \begin{linenomath}